chrisnunes57/chrisnunes57.github.io/_posts/dynamic-programming/2020-05-12-1220-Count-Vowels-Permutation.md

 For this solution, I wasn't sure exactly how to start.
 I ended up with a very simple solution, that kind of works by following the steps given in the problem.

 The algorithm is straightforward, in a DP way.
 We have a table that maps each letter to the number of combinations starting with that letter that are possible.
-We loop for ```n - 1``` iterations, and update our table with new values each iteration.
+We loop for ```n - 1```{:.language-markdown} iterations, and update our table with new values each iteration.
 This new value is the sum of all combinations starting with a letter that can be combined with our current letter.

 For example, the vowel "a" can only be followed by the vowel "e".
-So, the new value of ```table["a"]``` is going to be ```table["e"]```, as these are all of the combinations that start with "e".
+So, the new value of ```table["a"]```{:.language-markdown} is going to be ```table["e"]```{:.language-markdown}, as these are all of the combinations that start with "e".

 We do the same for other letters, and eventually our table will have all of the combinations that start with each letter.
 We sum those up and perform the modulus operation, and we're set.